Data Processing and Transfer Addendum

 12. Governing Law and Dispute Resolution

-Conflicts Between DPA and Terms of Use: In the event of a conflict between this DPA and our Terms of Use, this DPA prevails solely with respect to data protection and GDPR compliance matters.
+Conflicts Between Addendum and Terms of Use: In the event of a conflict between this Addendum and our Terms of Use, this Addendum controls solely with respect to the privacy and data protection disclosures it describes, except where a separate signed agreement states otherwise.

-We may update this DPA from time to time to reflect:
+We may update this Addendum from time to time to reflect:

-• Changes to our Sub-Processors or data processing practices
+- Changes to our service providers or data processing practices

-Notice of Material Changes: If we make material changes to this DPA (e.g., adding a new Sub-Processor in a country without an adequacy decision), we will notify you at least 30 days in advance by:
+Notice of Material Changes: If we make material changes to this Addendum, we may notify you by:

-• Sending an email notification to your registered email address
+- Sending an email notification to your registered email address where appropriate

 14. Contact Information

-For questions about this DPA, to exercise your GDPR rights, or to request compliance documentation, contact:
+For questions about this Addendum, to exercise privacy rights, or to request compliance documentation, contact:

-Email: [email protected] (Subject: "GDPR Request" or "DPA Inquiry")
+Email: [email protected] (Subject: "Privacy Request" or "Addendum Inquiry")

 Effective Date

-This Data Processing Agreement is effective as of January 23, 2025 and supersedes all prior versions.
+This Data Processing and Transfer Addendum is effective as of March 20, 2026 and supersedes all prior versions.

-Questions about this DPA?
-Contact our Data Protection Officer at [email protected]
+Questions about this Addendum?
+Contact our privacy team at [email protected]